Studio-1947/Himal-Nagrik-Mono/backend/README.md

 The API will start on `http://localhost:5000` by default.

+## Deployment (Vercel)
+1. Install the Vercel CLI if needed: `npm i -g vercel`
+2. Log in and link the project: `vercel login` then `vercel link`
+3. Configure required environment variables in Vercel (`DATABASE_URL`, `NODE_ENV`, `API_PREFIX`, `PORT` if overriding) using:
+   - `vercel env add DATABASE_URL production`
+   - repeat for other environments/variables as necessary
+4. Deploy: `vercel` for preview, `vercel --prod` for production.

+The `vercel.json` file rewrites all incoming requests to the Express app served by `api/index.ts`, so the backend behaves the same as local `/` routes while running on Vercel's Node.js 20 runtime.

 ## Available Scripts
 - `npm run dev` - runs the server with reload using ts-node-dev
 - `npm run build` - compiles the TypeScript source to `dist`